BLB Solicitors

 • talking to the parents, and talking to and possibly observing the child who is the subject of the proceedings.

-CAFCASS will serve its report on the court and the parties in the case.
-The judge will use this report, along with other evidence in the case such as the parents’ witness statements, and information from the police and social services (if relevant), to determine whether contact should take place.
+CAFCASS serves its report on the court and the parties in the case.
+The judge uses this report, along with other evidence in the case, such as the parents’ witness statements and information from the police and social services (if relevant), to determine whether contact should take place.

-As CAFCASS officers are the accepted experts in children matters, the court will usually follow their recommendation for contact, or for a child to live with a parent.
+CAFCASS officers are the accepted experts in children-related matters.
+As such, the court usually follows their recommendation for contact or for a child to live with a parent.
 But that does not always happen.
-The court must consider all the evidence of the case, and having regard to the welfare principle and any risk of harm, the judge may decide to make a different order.
+The court must consider all the evidence of the case.
+Having regard to the welfare principle and any risk of harm, the judge may decide to make a different order.

 Do CAFCASS favour mothers?

-While parents will inevitably have differences of opinion, it’s in everyone’s best interests, particularly the child, to agree on as much as possible, even if that means some degree of compromise by both parents.
-That will help to narrow the issues for CAFCASS and the court to consider, and ultimately, is likely to result in a more stable long-term arrangement.
+While parents inevitably have differences of opinion, it’s in everyone’s best interests, particularly the child, to agree on as much as possible, even if that means some degree of compromise by both parents.
+That will help to narrow the issues for CAFCASS and the court to consider and, ultimately, is likely to result in a more stable long-term arrangement.

 Disputing a CAFCASS report